alexdkearns/tno_radar/README.md

 I don't test the random number generator itself becuase this code seems reliably and is used on many papers / is heavily cited etc.

+To Run the simulation:
+if you want to add different radar data you need to manually change the file paths that are hardcoded of course.
+If that's the case and say you just clone the repo with no anything else and you already have python installed and configged and let's say you also have installed venv or just want to get all the dependencies (not reccommended use a venv)

+1)
+<python3 -m venv .venv> in your terminal (windows might be slightly different)
+2)
+<source .venv/bin/activate> Should see (.venv) next to your user in shell.
+3)
+<pip install -r requirements.txt> Should be good ctypes etc is already installed
+4)
+<python3 simulator.py> this might just be python instead of python3 depending on what python version you have.